 You will be supplied with a copy of all of your case papers at least 10 calendar days in advance of the date when the Panel will meet to decide your appeal.
 At this time you will be issued with all documents relating to your appeal, including the individual statement as to why a place was not offered to your child.
 Within the first 5 calendar days of these papers being issued to you, you will have an opportunity to add any further information.
-After that time there may not be a chance to provide additional information as the Panel would require sufficient time to consider your case.
+After that time no further additional information can be received as the Panel would require sufficient time to consider your case.